Danielle Serdachny

-Danielle Serdachny (born May 12, 2001) is a Canadian All-American women's ice hockey player for Colgate.
+Danielle Serdachny (born May 12, 2001) is a Canadian professional ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL) and member of Canada women's national ice hockey team.
+She was drafted second overall by PWHL Ottawa in the 2024 PWHL draft.
+She played college ice hockey at Colgate.

 Early life

-Serdachny played two seasons for Pursuit of Excellence in the CSSHL.
+Serdachny played two seasons for Pursuit of Excellence in the Canadian Sport School Hockey League (CSSHL).
 During her first season with the team she recorded 16 goals and 30 assists in 21 games.
 During her final season with the team she recorded 24 goals and 34 assists in 28 games.
 She won consecutive CSSHL Female Prep Division Championships and was named league MVP in the CSSHL.